baheredia/set/Readme.md

 List of things I want to do with it, in no particular order:

-* Put everything with relative size so that it can always be seen on any screen.
 * Automate the AddMoreCards button (it should detect if there is a Set in the table and if not add automatically)
 * Automate Set button (so that with the third selection takes the set, or gives you a message of error)
 * Create a Hint button (with a Set detected in the table highlights some card)